Social networks are the fastest growing source of high-quality human resources.

 5. Similarities Between Your Résumé & LinkedIn Work experience.

 Although there are important differences, there are some obvious similarities that should be mentioned – namely, accomplishment statements, the importance of keywords, and formatting.

 Excellent résumés and LinkedIn profiles include quantified accomplishments in the experience sections.
 Numbers, dollars, and percentages speak loud and clear to recruiters and employers.
 People who only list the duties they performed at their previous organizations rather than prove their value through accomplishments lose out in the battle for interviews.

-Another crucial consideration are the keywords and phrases that match a particular job description.
+Another crucial consideration is the keywords and phrases that match a particular job description.
 The proper and frequency of keywords propels your résumé to the top of the pile that an applicant tracking system (ATS) deems worth reading.
-Similarly, keywords are essential to being found by recruiters/employers calling for talent on LinkedIn.
+Similarly, keywords are essential to be found by recruiters/employers calling for talent on LinkedIn.

 The format of both documents should be in a chronological order.
 How you choose to list your title, company, location, and dates of employment on your LinkedIn profile may be different from how you put this information on your résumé.
 LinkedIn wisely chose the chronological format as the structure for the Experience section.

 An executive Résumé Writer, Laura Smith-Proulx believes the more relevant information, the better, particularly when you’re trying to differentiate yourself from other executives.
 She writes: